bollimuntha-shreya/Election-Classification/Paper Reading Task/readme.md

 # A Survey of Computational Framing Analysis Approaches

-    The paper provides an in-depth survey of various computational methods used in framing analysis.Framing analysis is a vital tool for understanding how media, politicians, and other stakeholders shape public opinion by selectively presenting information.
+This paper provides an in-depth survey of various computational methods used in framing analysis.Framing analysis is a vital tool for understanding how media, politicians, and other stakeholders shape public opinion by selectively presenting information.

   ## Summary